Vaitson Çumaku works at the BioSanté lab (Biology and Biotechnology for Health).

 His project: Structural characterization of engineered Virus Like Particles using nanoresonator-based mass spectrometry

 Hello there!
-My name is Vaitson Çumaku and I am currently a first year PhD student at the EDyP laboratory, located at the CEA centre of Grenoble, working under the supervision of Dr Christophe Masselon and Dr Sebastien Hentz.
+My name is Vaitson Çumaku and I am a PhD student at the EDyP laboratory, located at the CEA centre of Grenoble, working under the supervision of Dr Christophe Masselon and Dr Sebastien Hentz since October 2020.

 I pursued my primary studies until I graduated from high school, in my hometown of Gjirokastra, Albania.
 Then, I was accepted to pursue my studies at the University Joseph Fourier, in Grenoble, in the field of general Biology, and I later continued my education with a Masters in Nanobiosciences, at the University of Grenoble Alpes.
 As for my research, my group has developed a totally new and innovative type of Mass Spectrometry (MS), called NEMS-MS, which consists of using nanoscale electromechanical resonators (NEMS) as particle detectors.
 This technique has shown to be very suitable for large particles, such as viruses or virus-like particles, and thus we are trying to use this instrument to make this technique a routine tool for virus detection, in air or in solution.